hikoworks/hikolang/doc/error_handling.md

    definitions.
  - The error message is the first error message that was defined for an error.

+It is a static error if there is a loop in the super error hierarchy.

 It is a static error if adding a new error code causes this internal error code value to be larger than `0x7fffffff`.